ng-Classic/ng-classic/aio/content/guide/singleton-services.md

 **NOTE**: <br />
 If you have a module which has both providers and declarations, you *can* use this technique to separate them out and you may see this pattern in legacy applications.
-However, since Angular Classic6.0, the best practice for providing services is with the `@Injectable()` `providedIn` property.
+However, since Angular Classic 6.0, the best practice for providing services is with the `@Injectable()` `providedIn` property.

 </div>